European motorbike insurance

 No, most people won’t need an international driving permit (IDP) to ride their bike in Europe, but there are exceptions.

-You might need an IDP to ride in some EU countries and Norway if you only have a paper driving licence or a licence that was issued in Gibraltar, Guernsey, Jersey or the Isle of Man.
+You might need an IDP to ride in some EU countries and Norway if you only have a paper driving licence.
+This may also apply if your licence was issued in Gibraltar, Guernsey, Jersey or the Isle of Man.

 You can get an IDP from your local post office for £5.50.
 If you’re not sure if you need one, use the Post Office IDP checker tool or check with the embassy of the country you’ll be driving in.